The Young Victoria: Plot

-King William dies shortly after Victoria's 18th birthday, avoiding a regency.
-After accession, Victoria immediately exerts her independence, including physically distancing herself from her mother and banishing Conroy from her household and coronation.
-During her first meeting with the Privy Council, Victoria announces she intends to devote herself to serving her country and its people.
-Victoria moves into the newly-built Buckingham Palace.
-Her aunt, Queen Adelaide, advises her against acquiescing too much to Lord Melbourne's direction.
-Albert visits again, and he and Victoria further bond while discussing their mutual interest in societal issues.
-Victoria resists a more intimate relationship, however, and Albert leaves.
+King William dies shortly after Victoria's eighteenth birthday, thus avoiding a regency.
+After ascending the throne, Victoria immediately exerts her independence, physically distancing herself from her mother and banishing Conroy from her household and coronation.

+During her first meeting with the Privy Council, Victoria announces her intention to devote herself to serving her country and its people.
+She moves into the newly built Buckingham Palace.
+Her aunt, the dowager Queen Adelaide, advises her against acquiescing too much in Lord Melbourne's directives.

+Albert visits again, and he and Victoria further bond while discussing their mutual interest in social issues.
+She resists a more intimate relationship, however, and he leaves.

-When Sir Robert Peel becomes the Prime Minister-designate, he wishes to replace some of Victoria's ladies-in-waiting with supporters of his own party.
-When the queen refuses, Peel rejects the queen's invitation to form a new government, allowing Melbourne to continue as Prime Minister.
+When Sir Robert Peel seems likely to form a government to replace Melbourne's, he wishes to replace some of Victoria's ladies-in-waiting with supporters of his own party.
+When the Queen refuses, Peel rejects her invitation to form a new government, allowing Melbourne to continue as Prime Minister.
 The subsequent crisis damages Victoria's popularity, leading to demonstrations outside the palace.
-The turbulence draws Victoria closer to Albert through their letters, and she invites him back to Britain.
+The turbulence draws Victoria closer to Albert through their letters and she invites him back to Britain.
 Protocol prevents him from proposing marriage, so she asks him.

-Their short honeymoon is loving, but Albert soon grows frustrated at his initial powerlessness.
+Their short honeymoon is loving, but Albert soon grows frustrated at his powerlessness.
 Queen Adelaide advises Victoria to allow him to assume more duties.
-Albert then reorganises the royal household and dismisses Conroy for mishandling the Duchess of Kent's funds.
+He then reorganises the royal household and dismisses Conroy for mishandling the Duchess of Kent's funds.

 As Victoria's primary adviser, Albert blocks Lord Melbourne and King Leopold from influencing his wife.
-However, he and Victoria fiercely quarrel after Albert goes over her head with Peel to replace some of her ladies-in-waiting.

-When an anarchist attempts to shoot Victoria during an open-carriage ride, Albert is wounded when he shields her.
+However, he and Victoria fiercely quarrel after Albert goes over her head to Peel about replacing some of her ladies-in-waiting.
+But when an anarchist attempts to shoot Victoria during an open-carriage ride, Albert is wounded when he shields her.
 His bravery leads to their reconciliation, and Melbourne urges her to share her work for social welfare with Albert.
 Their first child's birth helps reconcile Victoria and her mother, who had earlier sent a letter of support during the crisis.

-The final title card sketches in their successful future until Albert's death at age 42.
+The final title cards sketch Victoria and Albert's successful future together until his death, aged forty-two.
+Victoria lives on until her death at eighty-one, ever loyal to his memory and having reigned for sixty-three years.